microsoft/msagljs/website/docs/api.md

 MDS tries to place the graph on the two dimensional plane with the least distortion of the distances between the nodes.
 You can find more details on [Wikipedia](https://en.wikipedia.org/wiki/Multidimensional_scaling).
 The method disregards the directions of the edges.
 Pivot MDS, which is implemented in MSAGL, is a variant of MDS that uses only a subset of pivot nodes for the calculation, making it faster and suitable for large graphs.
 While MDS uses an n by n matrix for the distances between the nodes, where n is the number of nodes, Pivot MDS uses a k\*n matrix of the distances between each node and each of k pivot nodes.
 The implementation of Pivot MDS in the package follows [Eigensolver methods for progressive...](https://kops.uni-konstanz.de/bitstream/handle/123456789/5741/bp_empmdsld_06.pdf?sequence=1&isAllowed=y).

 Pivot MDS ignores the node sizes and tends to create layouts where the nodes overlap each other.
-That is why it is followed by an additional step of overlap removal with the algorithm of [GTree](https://arxiv.org/pdf/1608.02653).
+That is why it is followed by an overlap removal with the algorithm of [GTree](https://arxiv.org/pdf/1608.02653).
 Another additional step, because MDS does not route the edges, is edge routing which is described in [Fast edge-routing for large graphs](https://www.researchgate.net/profile/Tim-Dwyer-5/publication/43433413_Fast_Edge-Routing_for_Large_Graphs/links/0fcfd511cb774446dd000000/Fast-Edge-Routing-for-Large-Graphs.pdf).

 #### Calling MDS